CyVerse-learning-materials/2021-neon-aop-workshop/code_of_conduct.rst

 **University of Arizona COVID-19 Mandates**
 ===========================================

-The University of Arizona mandates that all individuals wear masks in indoor spacing when distancing is not possible.
-We will adhear to all UA Policies during the in-person workshop.
+The University of Arizona mandates that all individuals wear masks in indoor spaces when distancing is not possible.
+We will adhere to all relevant policies during the in-person section of the workshop.

 `COVID Latest Updates <https://covid19.arizona.edu/updates>`_